 Doctor’s often recommend lifestyle changes before deciding to offer medicinal help.
 The number one non-medical cause of sleeplessness is stress.
 If you live a normally stressful life and there is no way around it, then you must counteract it with something as simple as exercise or meditation.

 Many people work on their computers or play games right up until it is time for bed.
-Their bodies are ready to go to sleep, but their brain is still on overdrive.
+Their bodies are ready to go to sleep, but their brain is still on overdrive, because the blue light they have been exposed to lowers melatonin production.
 If you try changing some or all of these scenarios in your life and you are still not sleeping, your body may letting you know that other health problems are to blame and you need to get help to finally relax and get some much needed dream time.

 Pinpointing Your Sleep Disorder